Power BI Tutorial

 Power BI service

-Online Software as a Service (SaaS) where Powe Bl data models, reports, dashboards are hosted.
-Administration, sharing, collaboration happens in the cloud.
+Online Software as a Service (SaaS) where Power BI data models, reports, and dashboards are hosted.
+Administration, sharing, and collaboration happen in the cloud.

 Power BI Data Gateway

-Power BI Data Gateway works as the bridge between the Power Bl Service and on-premise data sources like DirectQuery, Import, Live Query.
-It is Installed by Bl Admin.
+Power BI Data Gateway works as the bridge between the Power BI Service and on-premises data sources using DirectQuery, Import, and Live Query connections.
+It is installed by a BI Admin.

 Power BI Report Server

-It can host paginated reports, KPIs, mobile reports, & Power Bl Desktop reports.
+It can host paginated reports, KPIs, mobile reports, & Power BI Desktop reports on-premises.
 It is updated every 4 months and installed/managed by the IT team.
-The users can modify Power Bl reports other reports created by the development team.
+The users can modify Power BI reports and other reports created by the development team.

 Power BI Mobile Apps

-Power BI mobile app is available for iOS, Android, Windows.
+The Power BI mobile app is available for iOS and Android (the dedicated Windows mobile app was retired in 2021).
 It can be managed using Microsoft Intune.
-You can use this tool to view reports and dashboards on the Power Bl Service Report Server.
+You can use this tool to view reports and dashboards on the Power BI Service or Report Server.

 Data source Description

-Excel (.xlsx, xlxm) A workbook can have data entered manually or data, which is queried and loaded from external data sources.
+Excel (.xlsx, .xlsm) A workbook can have data entered manually or data which is queried and loaded from external data sources.

 Comma Separated Value (.csv) Files are simple text files with rows of data.
-Every row can contain one or more values, which is separated by a comma.
+Every row can contain one or more values, separated by commas.

-Power BI Desktop (.pbi) You can use Power BI Desktop to query and load data from external data sources.
+Power BI Desktop (.pbix) You can use Power BI Desktop to query and load data from external data sources.

-Databases in the Cloud It allows you to connect live to Azure SQL Database, Azure SQL Data Warehouse, etc.
+Databases in the Cloud It allows you to connect live to Azure SQL Database, Azure Synapse Analytics (formerly Azure SQL Data Warehouse), etc.

-Databases on-premises You can connect directly to SQL Server Analysis Services Relational model databases.
-A Power BI Enterprise Gateway is required.
+Databases on-premises You can connect directly to SQL Server Analysis Services relational model databases.
+An on-premises data gateway is required.

 Key terms used in Power BI